 Includes cash on hand and in bank deposits and cash equivalents, which are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value, with a maturity date of three months or less at their acquisition date.
-Cash and cash equivalents at the end of the reporting period as shown in the consolidated statements of financial position and cash flows is comprised of the following:
+Cash and cash equivalents at the end of the reporting period as shown in the consolidated statements of financial position and cash flows are comprised of the following:

-December 31, 2020 Dece ember 31, 2019
+De December 31, 2021 ecember 31, 2020

 Cash and bank balances Ps.
-43,990 Ps.
-31,905
+32,145 Ps.
+43,990

-Cash equivalents (see Note 3.5) 63,634 33,657
+Cash equivalents (see Note 3.5) 65,262 63,634

 Ps.
-107,624 Ps.
-65,562
+97,407 Ps.
+107,624

-Note 6.
-Investments
+NOTE 6.
+INVESTMENTS

-As of December 31, 2020 and 2019, current investments with maturity greater than three months but less than twelve months are carried at amortized cost, and their carrying value is similar to their fair value.
+As of December 31, 2021 and 2020, current investments with a maturity greater than three months but less than twelve months are carried at amortized cost, and their carrying value is similar to their fair value.
 The following is a detail of such investments: